angular-seattle/community-schematics/README.md

 ### Testing

 To test locally, install `@angular-devkit/schematics-cli` globally and use the `schematics` command line tool.
 That tool acts the same as the `generate` command of the Angular CLI, but also has a debug mode.
 For convienience, there is a script that will clean the project, build it, and run the command line argouments to test.
-Simply run `npm test` to execture.
+Simply run `npm test` to exectute.

 Check the documentation with